-My daughter has never been a gourmand.
-She’ll take processed kid food or McDonalds over a home cooked meal any day of the week.
-Sometimes it works to my advantage — a trip to McDonalds makes excellent bribery — but most of the time I’m just dealing with a picky eater.
-I don’t usually give in, but every once in a while you have to give a picky eater what she wants, and what mine wants is fried chicken tenders.
-Marinated in seasoned buttermilk and pan-fried to crispy, crunchy perfection, these are her all-time favorite.
-They’re delicious on their own, dipped in honey mustard, or perched on top of a salad.
-And by the way, they’re not just for kids…everyone loves them.
+Like most kids, my daughter prefers “kid food” to “grown-up food” any day of the week.
+Occasionally, it works to my advantage—a trip to McDonalds makes excellent bribery—but most of the time I’m just dealing with a picky eater.
+Rather than desperately trying to coax her into eating dinner every night, sometimes I just make her favorites.
+These chicken tenders, marinated in seasoned buttermilk and pan-fried to crispy, crunchy perfection, are at the top of her list.
+They’re delicious plain, dipped in Honey Mustard Sauce, or perched on top of a salad.
+And they’re not just for picky kids: everyone loves them.

 Begin by combining the chicken tenderloins with a mixture of buttermilk, paprika, garlic powder, cayenne pepper and salt.
 If you have time, let them marinate overnight.